-125-9.1.1 Reduced Testing Frequency: When no resolution testing is required for six consecutive LOTs, or if required, the QC test data was upheld, reduce the QC density testing to one test every two Lots by identifying the substantiating tests in the Density Log Book and notifying the Engineer in writing prior to starting reduced frequency of testing.
-Generate random numbers based on the two LOTs under consideration.
+125-9.1.1 Reduced Testing Frequency: When no resolution testing is required for six consecutive LOTs, or if required, the QC test data was upheld, reduce the QC density testing to one test every two LOTs or one every four LOTs for trench box operations.
+Identify the substantiating tests in the Density Log Book and notify the Engineer in writing prior to starting reduced frequency of testing.
+Generate random numbers for selecting test locations for the LOTs under consideration.
 When QC test frequency is reduced to one every two LOTs, obtain the Engineer's approval to place more than one LOT over an untested LOT.
 Assure similar compaction efforts for the untested sections.
 If the Verification test fails, and QC test data is not upheld by Resolution testing the QC testing will revert to the original frequency.